isklikas/iOS-GPX-Framework/README.md

         i.
 In `GPXLogger` initialisers for coordinates / locations, there is a `savingPreference` optional property.
 The default option, is `.tracks`:

             i.a: To save the exported route as a route, you can specify in the initialiser, as follows:

                 ```swift
                 let locations: [CLLocation]; // Your Locations Array
                 let logger = GPXLogger(locations, savingPreference: .route);
                 ```

-            i.b: To save the exported route as an array of waypoints, you can specify in the initialiser, as follows :
+            i.b: To save the exported route as an array of waypoints, you can specify in the initialiser, as follows:

                 ```swift
                 // GPX Waypoints are normally intended to be used as landmark points and not as a travelled path.
                 let coordinates: [CLLocationCoordinate2D]; // Your Coordinates Array